mjalas/ssddp/README.md

 The discovery message is sent to the hub even when the hub has timed out.
 This allows the program to recover from a scenario where the hub is temporarily unavailable.
+We also have plans for implementing separate smaller messages to be used for the p2p messaging in case our regular discovery packets were to cause congestion or other problems due to their size.